 If your mudroom (informal entry) is anything like mine, it’s a #DISASTER at all times, so it’s best to hide this from view (unless you don’t care).
 We added a pocket door in our mudroom so we can hide the mess behind a door :).
 The door is always open but I’m glad to have the option to close it if needed.

 MISTAKE 6: MINIMAL WINDOWS IN SECONDARY BEDROOMS

 I see WAY too many houses (floor plans) that have one teeny-tiny window in second-floor secondary bedrooms.

 I understand that you’re at the mercy of your roofline, but you can typically add another little window to the area (like in the example below).

-My advice … ADD THAT SECOND WINDOW!
+My advice … ADD THAT SECOND (or third) WINDOW!
 You’ll thank me later :).

 MISTAKE 7: NOT PLANNING AROUND YOUR FAMILY’S LIFESTYLE

 I could write an entire blog post on this one!
 There is SO much that goes into planning around your family’s lifestyle when it comes to your room must-haves, room sizes, and house flow.

 Here are some ideas to get you started in really thinking about how YOUR family will live in the home …